 Using the Social Security Disability Calculator to Estimate Benefits

 When you apply for supplemental security income (SSI) or Social Security Disability Insurance (SSDI), how do you know what the award will be?
 Some claimants will be approved for one amount while others are approved for other amounts, and others still are denied altogether.
 What factors make that critical difference?
 How does the Social Security Administration (SSA) calculate disability for 2019 and 2020?
 It’s a complex process, but you can get a preview into your award by using Social Security calculators to estimate your monthly benefits.
-For help with your disability application and understanding how much your case might be worth, contact the Pennsylvania and New Jersey disability lawyers at Young Marr & Associates today.
+For help with your disability application and understanding how much your case might be worth, contact the Philadelphia disability lawyers at Young Marr & Associates today.

 2019 and 2020 Income Limits and Maximum SSI and SSDI Payments

 SSI and SSDI payments change every year to accommodate economic fluctuations.
 This is referred to as a “cost-of-living adjustment” (COLA).
 Aside from the actual payments, other numbers and thresholds change from year to year according to the COLA, and these numbers are also taken into account in the process of qualifying for benefits and determining how much your benefits will be.